-Submissions for Issue 6 Will open July 15.
+Submissions for Issue 9 will open from February 1st until May 31st.
 Please read guidelines below.

 Book review submissions are open year round.